acbilson/chaos-auth/README.md

 # chaos-auth
-A Python Flask service to supply identity, authentication and authorization IndieWeb-style.
+A Python Flask identity provider, IndieWeb-style.

+The chaos-auth identity provider seeks to achieve two authentication flows.

+1. Standard IndieAuth Flow (OAuth2 consumer)

+This is the flow described in the [IndieAuth spec](https://indieauth.spec.indieweb.org/#authorization).
+The client is responsible to retrieve the user's profile and auth/token endpoints and to manage the user's login session.
+An excellent implementation of this client is [kylewm/flask-micropub](https://github.com/kylewm/flask-micropub).

+2. Federated IndieAuth Flow (OAuth2 provider)

+The standard IndieAuth flow is ideal for a single client, but when there are several clients the user may find it cumbersome to authenticate with every client separately.
+A series of microservice apis are a typical circumstance; the user doesn't want to confirm their identity with every api to fetch data.

+To achieve this, clients may delegate the user's identity to a central identity provider.
+The client does not collect user information but has a trust relationship with the identity provider, typically in the form of a registered client_id and client_secret.

 Thanks goes to [Beto Dealmeida](https://taoetc.org/) for being the first to publish an IndieAuth server for Flask, and one of the first to publish an IndieAuth server, period.

 This iteration is (will be?) hosted by myself at https://auth.alexbilson.dev.

-At least while I grasp the full extent of the IndieAuth spec, I'll be making changes which could lock the server to my personal use.
+NOTE: At least while I grasp the full extent of the IndieAuth spec, I'll be making changes which could lock the server to my personal use.
 If you plan to depend upon an IndieAuth server, it may be better to use Beto's if you experience trouble with mine.
 Someday I'll have it stable and open to all, but not today.

 ## Steps